ISISComputingGroup/ibex_developers_manual/control-svcs.md

 # Whole VM is down

-The best bet at diagnosing/fixing this is to download VM Manager console.
-If you ask facilities IT they should be able to help you do this.
+The best bet at diagnosing/fixing this is to [download VM Manager console[(http://www.facilities.rl.ac.uk/isis/computing/instruments/Instrument%20Documents/vmm%20console.docx) - ask Facilities IT if you have problems

 # Webserver is down